-||6 UW credits
+||6 UW credits per quarter

-||Junior standing or above
+||Junior standing or above by time of departure;

 ||Mike Engh | email@example.com

-||This summer program gives you the chance to participate in a specially designed, experimental course in chemical engineering and process technology.
-The course takes place on up-to-date pilot plant facilities and combines detailed theoretical and practical engineering experiences with a social and international student atmosphere and an opportunity to discover the wonders of Copenhagen and the beautiful Danish countryside.
+||This program allows you to participate in a specially designed, experimental course in chemical engineering and process technology.
+The course takes place on up-to-date pilot plant facilities and combines detailed theoretical and practical engineering experiences with a social and international student atmosphere and an opportunity to discover the wonders of Lyngby.

 The course is specially designed for international and non DTU students within large scale chemical unit operations.
 With the intention of providing students with experiences as close as possible to practical industrial conditions and equipment in the chemical, biochemical and pharmaceutical industry, it covers theoretical knowledge in unit operations, heat and mass balances, general process and equipment technology, reaction engineering and kinetics, process control, P&I diagrams and simple chemical analytical methods and calculations.
 We wish to show the possibilities and limitations of the theory and achieve practical experience and improved understanding of the processes.

 Over the course of four weeks, you will work in teams of two to perform exercises with reports in areas of a variety of fields of research.
 Each practical experiment will last approximately ½ -1 day and preparation of reports should take about 2 days each.
 In addition every team is expected to make an oral technical presentation of one of the pilot plant units with a group of fellow students.
 Also, every team will give an oral presentation on a non-technical subject with connection to Danish or Scandinavian culture (political, historical, social, art, etc.)

 The Department of Chemical Engineering has approved this program to count toward degree requirements for Chemical Engineering students.
 You can expect to receive 6 UW credits for the program: 3 credits for CHEM E 437 and 3 credits for CHEM E 498.